EMDK/docs/edge/source/api/SimulScanTemplate.md

 #SimulScanTemplate

 The Template class represents the XML template passed into the SimulScanEngine.

-##Constructors

-**SimulScanTemplate**
+ All of the recognizable tags and attributes are placed into this class.